 By various (Fantagraphics Books)

-Mome is more magazine than book and features strips, articles, interviews and graphic artworks from a variety of earnest and dedicated comics creators – both internationally renowned or soon-to-be – from the capital “A” end of the art form.
-It is intense, occasionally hard to read and produced to the highest production standards.
+Mome is more magazine than book and features strips, articles, graphic artworks and occasionally interviews from and about a variety of talented, dedicated creators ranging from the internationally renowned to the soon-will-be… It is intense, occasionally hard to read and crafted to the highest production standards.
 Considered by many to be the successor to Art Spiegelman’s seminal Raw, it doesn’t come out nearly often enough.

-Whether you’re new to comics, just now exploring the areas beyond the mainstream or merely want something fresh and clever and honest rather than ingeniously recycled; these strips and this publication will always offer a decidedly different read.
-You may not like all of it, and perhaps the serializations should provide recaps (they still don’t) but Mome will always have something you can’t help but respond to.
-And since copies of all volumes are still readily available, you really should try it…
+Whether you’re new to comics, new to the areas beyond the mainstream or just want something new; these strips and this publication will always offer a decidedly different read.
+You may not like all of it, and perhaps the serializations should provide those recaps (I’m never completely happy, me) but Mome will always have something you can’t help but respond to.
+Why haven’t you tried it yet?